 I’m a librarian in a high school in the UK.
-I’m constantly recommending books to teens.
+I’m constantly recommending books for teens.
 It’s easy to forget that the best people to recommend these books are often other teens.
-That’s why I have a whiteboard next to my desk where students can write book recommendations to each other.
+That’s why I have a whiteboard next to my desk where students can write book recommendations for each other.

-I also have students write book reviews and deliver book-talks to the class on a bi-weekly basis.
-It’s a lot of fun and we hear about a lot of books.
+I also have students write YA book reviews and deliver book-talks to the class on a bi-weekly basis.
+It’s a lot of fun and we hear about a lot of books for teens.

-Without further ado, I give you 15 books teens want you to read right now.
+Without further ado, I give you 15 books for teens that they want you to read right now.
 These are books teens here in south London have been recommending to each other since school started in September.
 Enjoy!

 Thirteen Reasons Why by Jay Asher